Mapping of Uzbekistan and the Silk Road

 Travelers along the Silk Roads were attracted not only by trade but also by the intellectual and cultural exchange that was taking place in cities along the Silk Roads, many of which developed into hubs of culture and learning.
 Science, arts, and literature, as well as crafts and technologies, were thus shared and disseminated into societies along the lengths of these routes, and in this way, languages, religions, and cultures developed and influenced each other.

-Silk Road' is in fact a relatively recent term, and for the majority of their long history, these ancient roads had no particular name.
+Silk Road is a relatively recent term, and for most of their long history, these ancient roads had no particular name.
 In the mid-nineteenth century, the German geologist Baron Ferdinand von Richthofen named the trade and communication network Die Seidenstrasse(the Silk Road), and the term, also used in the plural, continues to stir imaginations with its evocative mystery.

-The network of routes connecting Constantinople (Turkey) and Xián (China) crosses all of Central Asia.
-The Silk Road would be the dominant force in international trade for fifteen centuries.
+The Silk Road, a network of routes connecting Constantinople (Turkey) and Xián (China), covered all of Central Asia.
+For fifteen centuries, it was the dominant force in international trade.

 An abundance of goods traveled along the Silk Road.
 Merchants carried silk from China to Europe, where it dressed royalty and wealthy patrons.
-Other favorite commodities from Asia included jade and other precious stones, porcelain, tea, and spices.
+Other Asian favorite commodities included jade and other precious stones, porcelain, tea, and spices.
 In exchange, horses, glassware, textiles, and ma

 The network of routes, which included cities like Constantinople (Turkey) and Xián (China), crosses all of Central Asia.